- 3 months: Training at CICD in England

 All the way through this programme you will be encouraged to debate and formulate your own conclusions.
 All of the above will be used for the training and service period, and can also be useful if you are thinking about a future career in the non-profit sector.

-6 months Volunteering in Africa or India
+6 months Volunteering in an African country or in India

 The projects work with children, parents, farmers, teachers, local leaders, national government and international partners to tackle the root causes of poverty and together with them build sustainable and thriving communities.